 Over the course of more than three decades, Mr. Edelman has been recognized for his outstanding representation of employees in a wide range of labor and employment litigation, nationally and in the Washington, D.C. area.
-Martindale-Hubbell has rated Mr. Edelman "AV Preeminent," the highest possible peer review rating in legal ability and ethical standards, for the past 30 years.
-He is also listed in the 2009-2013 editions of Super Lawyers in the category of labor and employment, as well as in the 2010-2013 editions of The Best Lawyers in America in the employment law category.
+Martindale-Hubbell has rated Mr. Edelman "AV Preeminent," the highest possible peer review rating in legal ability and ethical standards, for over 30 years.
+He is also listed in the 2009-2019 editions of Super Lawyers in the category of labor and employment, as well as in the 2010-2020 editions of The Best Lawyers in America in the employment law category.

 Mr. Edelman successfully represented the City of Detroit, its police department and individual officials in defense of protracted suits challenging the constitutionality of Detroit’s affirmative action programs for police offer promotions and layoffs.
 Detroit Police Officers Association v.
 Young, 920 F. Supp.
 755 (E.D.
 Mich.
 1995) (defense of constitutional challenge to affirmative-action promotions); NAACP v.
 Detroit Police Officers Ass’n and City of Detroit, 900 F.2d 903 (6th Cir.), cert. denied, 498 U.S. 983 (1990) (defense of constitutional challenge to lay-offs of minority police officers).